 R. L. Mosz is a self-published author of thought-provoking, dramatic fiction.

-Themes in my writing include healing from trauma and illness, family life, and clean romance.
+Themes in my literary fiction books include healing from emotional trauma and illness, family life, and second chances.

 The Other Ones

 At first glance, The Other Ones appears to be about domestic violence against men.
 And physicist Damon Devereaux is psychologically and, at times, physically battered by his wife, Bristol.
 But as the novel opens, Damon has already left his spouse.
 The reader is only privy to the abuse via flashbacks throughout the story.

 Damon is in the process of obtaining a long-desired divorce, and while navigating this dangerous path, he also begins to contend with his shattered psyche.
 After ten years of unremitting abuse, the damage has been done.

 Lilianna Annesley has spent the same years embroiled in childhood emotional neglect from hyper-critical parents.
 Coming of age and about to spread her wings, she finds herself as crippled as the renowned physicist.